Data type: Abstract data types

 An abstract data type is a data type that does not specify the concrete representation of the data.
 Instead, a formal specification based on the data type's operations is used to describe it.
 Any implementation of a specification must fulfill the rules given.
 For example, a stack has push/pop operations that follow a Last-In-First-Out rule, and can be concretely implemented using either a list or an array.
-Another example is a set which stores values, without any particular order, and no repeated values.
-Values themselves are not retrieved from sets, rather one tests a value for membership to obtain a boolean "in" or "not in".

 Abstract data types are used in formal semantics and program verification and, less strictly, in design.
-Beyond verification, a specification might immediately be turned into an implementation.
-The OBJ family of programming languages for instance bases on this option using equations for specification and rewriting to run them.
-Algebraic specification was an important subject of research in CS around 1980 and almost a synonym for abstract data types at that time.
-It has a mathematical foundation in universal algebra.
-The specification language can be made more expressive by allowing other formulas than only equations.

-A more involved example is the Boom hierarchy of the binary tree, list, bag and set abstract data types.
-All these data types can be declared by three operations: null, which constructs the empty container, single, which constructs a container from a single element and append, which combines two containers of the same type.
-The complete specification for the four data types can then be given by successively adding the following rules over these operations:

-Access to the data can be specified by pattern-matching over the three operations, e.g. a member function for these containers by:

-Care must be taken to ensure that the function is invariant under the relevant rules for the data type.
-Within each of the equivalence classes implied by the chosen subset of equations, it has to yield the same result for all of its members.

 Pointers and references

 The main non-composite, derived type is the pointer, a data type whose value refers directly to (or "points to") another value stored elsewhere in the computer memory using its address.
 It is a primitive kind of reference.
 (In everyday terms, a page number in a book could be considered a piece of data that refers to another one).
 Pointers are often stored in a format similar to an integer; however, attempting to dereference or "look up" a pointer whose value was never a valid memory address would cause a program to crash.
-To ameliorate this potential problem, pointers are considered a separate type to the type of data they point to, even if the underlying representation is the same.
+To ameliorate this potential problem, a pointer type is typically considered distinct from the corresponding integer type, even if the underlying representation is the same.